-GREEK, LATIN, FRENCH, GERMAN, ENGLISH LITERATURE, ANCIENT OR MODERN HISTORY, LOGIC, ECONOMICS, ECONOMIC GEOGRAPHY: The same as for Intermediate Arts.
+- GREEK, LATIN, FRENCH, GERMAN, ENGLISH LITERATURE, ANCIENT OR MODERN HISTORY, LOGIC, ECONOMICS, ECONOMIC GEOGRAPHY: The same as for Intermediate Arts. - N.B.-The amount of Laboratory work prescribed for Chemistry is an absolute minimum.
+Students will ordinarily be advised to give not less than six hours a week attendance in the Chemical Laboratory.